C4ptainCrunch/thesis/source/index.rst

 A great benefit of MCTS is that, unlike depth-limited minimax, it is aheuristic: there is no need to estimate the values of non-terminal nodes with a domain specific heuristic.
 This in turn, greatly reduces (or even removes) the need to acquire and incorporate domain knowledge.
 This explains our interest in the subject and the title of this work.

 Because MCTS incrementally samples the game tree, we can stop the algorithm after any number of iterations (when our computational budget is exhausted) and still get a result without the need to explore the tree to a fixed depth like in :math:`\alpha\beta` minimax.
-Also, because that MCTS simulates games to the last move, it is robust in delayed rewards (like in Awale where the reward is +1 or -1 at the very last step, 0 everywhere else).